jbarone/ghostToHugo/README.md

 ```
 Usage: ghostToHugo [OPTIONS] <Ghost Export>
+  -dateformat string
+        Date format string to use for time conversions (default: RFC3339)
   -hugo string
         Path to hugo project (default ".")
   -location string
         Location to use for time conversions (default: local)
 ```

 At a minimum you need to specify the path to the exported Ghost json file.